-How do I get my Ontario driving record by fax or by mail?
+How do I get my Ontario driving record by delivery or by mail?

 Download the Record Search Application, print it, and fill out the form.
 Then, either fax the completed form to 416-235-4009 or mail it to the Ministry of Transportation with the following address: